AdobeDocs/learning-manager.en/help/migrated/kb/learning-summary-not-display-data.md

 ## Issue

-In Adobe Captivate Prime, Learning Summary does not display current data for Enrollment, Completion, or Progressions.
+In Adobe Learning Manager, Learning Summary does not display current data for Enrollment, Completion, or Progressions.

 There are situations when a learner completes a course.
 However, the data is not visible in the Learning Summary when viewed by an Administrator or Manager.